Wesley Heights: History

+Prior to the passage of the 1968 Fair Housing Act, religious and racial covenants were enforced for property deeds for houses in Wesley Heights that excluded African-Americans, Jews, and members other minority groups.
+One deed from December 1928 stated that properties in Wesley Heights "shall not be sold to any person of the Semitic race, blood or origin which racial description can be deemed to include Jews, Hebrews, Armenians, Persians and Syrians."

 Wesley Heights' Geography before the 1920 revitalization

 Not much is known about the geography of Wesley Heights before W.C. and A.N.
 Miller began building houses on Wesley Heights.
-Nevertheless, in 1894 Kate Field, the renown American journalist, notes in her published periodical journal (Kate Field's Washington), a vivid description of Wesley Heights from a viewpoint on Charles Glover's estate.
+Nevertheless, in 1894 Kate Field, the renowned American journalist, notes in her published periodical journal (Kate Field's Washington), a vivid description of Wesley Heights from a viewpoint on Charles Glover's estate.
 According to Kate Field:

 "Whoever stands on the broad piazza of Mr. and Mrs. C.C Glover's country home, "Westover", on Wesley Heights, has a view that vividly recalls the neighborhood of Richmond, England.
 Never was the scene more attractive than one day last week when Mr. Glover received several hundred friends.
 Four hundred feet above sea level, "Westover" commands the Blue Ridge on one side and the winding Potomac on the other.
 The tip of the monument is visible from the ground, while the Capitol may be seen from the top of the house.
 Truly a beautiful situation with a perennial breeze untainted by malaria.